leaked32/Vital-Relics/common/src/main/resources/vitalrelics/guide/en_us/configure-curios.md

 - `open_ender_chest`: Opens the caster's Ender Chest.
 - `return_to_bed`: Teleports the caster to a safe standing position beside their respawn bed.
 The spell fails if the bed is missing or obstructed.
+- `borebolt`: Launches an arrow along the visual sight, the arrow destroys the blocks blocked it, arrow disappears after the durability drains.
+- `compel_attack`: Make the target living entity attack the nearest living entity (excluding the caster).

 Recovery / Cooldown
 ```text